 United States Commercial Trucking Accident Statistics

 However, 18-wheelers and other commercial trucks can pose a danger to everyone else on our highways and byways.
 Because of a truck’s much greater size and weight—tractor-trailers can weigh up to 30 times more than passenger vehicles—it takes them longer to stop and maneuver, which can lead to accidents.
-And when a truck and a passenger vehicle collide, it’s usually not the truck driver who suffers the most injuries.

 If you or someone you know was involved in a commercial truck accident in Louisiana, it’s best to consult a Louisiana truck accident attorney as soon as possible.
 They can help make sure you’re aware of all of your legal options.